The Bottom Line

 But if you really want to get out to explore some new, wild spaces, you’ll likely have to load the bikes onto your car or truck to make it possible.
 It’s a necessary evil.

 To carry the bikes you’ll need some type of vehicle-bicycle carrier.
-There are a dizzying variety of these available, but they come in three basic types: the hitch-mounted (a rack mounted to a receiver hitch fixed to the rear of your vehicle); the trunk-mounted (a rack mounted to the trunk of your vehicle); and finally, the roof-mounted, which attach to crossbars on the roof of your vehicle.
+There is a dizzying variety of these available, but they come in three basic types: the hitch-mounted (a rack-mounted to a receiver hitch fixed to the rear of your vehicle); the trunk-mounted (a rack mounted to the trunk of your vehicle); and finally, the roof-mounted, which attach to crossbars on the roof of your vehicle.

 Why Should You Choose a Roof-Mounted Rack?

 The roof-mounted bicycle rack offers some great advantages for those who own certain types of vehicles, with certain types of accessories.
 These types of carriers are designed to be attached to crossbars installed on the roof of your vehicle.

 If you already have a crossbar system, a roof rack may be right for you.
 And a roof storage solution based on crossbars tends to be quite versatile.
 They can carry more than just bikes.
 You can load on surfboards, skis, kayaks, and several other kinds of carriers.

 Also, these racks tend to be best suited to vehicles that have lower roof heights.
 Not only do you have to be up and over your vehicle to install the rack, but you will have to lift your bike up and over to attach it to the crossbars.
 Can be tricky.

 It is definitely easier if you are tall and comfortable with lifting a heavy, awkward bicycle up to the height of the roof.
 So, the roof rack might be your best choice if you want to carry bikes on a car – rather than an SUV with a high profile.